tccoin/docker_images/slam/README.md

 ## Usage
 1. Install `docker` and `docker-compose`.
 See [Wiki](https://github.com/UMich-CURLY/docker_images/wiki) for more details about Docker.
 1. Make sure you have Nvidia driver installed.
-    - If you are not using Nvidia GPU or just don't want to bother installing the driver, change the first line of the `Dockerfile` to:
+    - If you are not using Nvidia GPU or you are using docker on MacOS or Windows, change the first line of the `Dockerfile` to:
         ```
         FROM ubuntu:20.04
         ```